Skip to main content

 • Process intent from AI platforms

-• Manage advertiser marketplaces
+• Manage participation networks

 • Maintain transparency through AIP verification

-AdMesh as an Operator (Reference Implementation)
+AdMesh as an operator (reference implementation)

 AdMesh implements AIP as one example operator.
 Its implementation includes:

-• UI SDK for platform integration
+• Optional platform SDKs for integration

-• Backend Weave SDKs for server-side integration
+• Backend weave SDKs for server-side integration

-• Wallet and ledger systems
+• Settlement and ledger systems

-• Dashboard interfaces for advertisers and platforms
+• Dashboard interfaces for brands and platforms

 Platforms may integrate with any compliant operator.

-How to Integrate an Operator
+How to integrate with an operator

 Platforms must: